Five Essential Ingredients For Good Health: How Do You Rate On The Health-O-Meter?

-I eat a healthy diet on a daily basis, which includes morning smoothies, vitamins, fish, veggies, etc.
+I eat a healthy diet on a daily basis, which includes morning smoothies, vitamins, acai bowls, fish, veggies, yummy avocado toast, etc.

 I challenge you today to check your own healthy scale and determine where you rate on your health-o-meter.
-Healthy, not-healthy, can use improving?
+Healthy, not-healthy, can use improvement?

 Where do you rate?